 A safe coal supply for the state electricity utility PLN is above 20 operational days.
 But only 1% of the coal supply requested by the government for domestic consumption was met as of January 1, 2022.

 In August 2021, Indonesia already suspended coal exports from 34 coal mining companies because it didn’t supply enough coal during the first semester.

 In October, Indonesian officials expected to see coal production below target by 2% because of heavy rainfalls slowing down mining production and port operations.

 Indonesia massively relies on coal since it is about 60% of Indonesia’s power source.
 But 80% of Indonesia’s coal production is exported according to the Institute for Essential Services Reform in 2019.
-As such, domestic shortage is expected to be solved rather quickly.
+As such, the domestic shortage is expected to be solved rather quickly.
 The government plans to evaluate the situation again on January 5.

 As a precaution, South Korea set up a task force to monitor the situation since 20% of its imports come from Indonesia.
-But the government expects to see limited impact as it has enough stockpile and no trade disruption from other countries such as Australia.
+But the government expects to see a limited impact as it has enough stockpile and no trade disruption from other countries such as Australia.